gridviz

 1. A gridviz map is composed of a stack of layers.
 Layers may have different types (background image, boundaries, labels, etc.).
 The main layer type is GridLayer, for gridded data.
 Background layers are usually drawn below, usually a single one.
 Boundaries and label layers should also be drawn as foreground, on top of grid layers.

 2. Gridded datasets are defined independantly from their grid layer.
 Each gridded dataset may thus be reused by several layers: It is loaded and stored once, and reused several times.
+This reuse allows saving memory space and loading time.

 3. A gridded dataset may be multi-resolution.
 Gridviz then takes care of selecting the most suitable resolution according to the visualisation zoom level (and a predefined minPixelsPerCell parameter).
 This ensures only the relevant data for the visualisation view and zoom level is loaded and displayed.